ibexa/documentation-developer/docs/pim/create_custom_catalog_filter.md

 ```

 The filter must implement `Ibexa\Contracts\ProductCatalog\CatalogFilters\FilterDefinitionInterface`,
-provide the filter identifier and name, and the group in which it is displayed in the editing menu.
+provide the filter identifier and name, and the group in which it's displayed in the editing menu.

 The example above uses the built-in `ProductName` Search Criterion.